Franchy Cordero Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The 10.4 strikeouts per nine innings compiled by the Twins pitching staff ranks third in MLB.
+- The Twins pitching staff is second in MLB with a collective 10.4 strikeouts per nine innings.

-- The Twins' 2.46 team ERA ranks second among all MLB pitching staffs.
+- The Twins have a 2.50 team ERA that ranks second among all MLB pitching staffs.

-- The Twins rank 12th in baseball in home runs given up (13 total, one per game).
+- Twins pitchers combine to rank 15th in baseball in home runs allowed (16 total, 1.1 per game).

-- Varland will start for the Twins, his first of the season.
+- The Twins will send Mahle (1-1) out to make his third start of the season.

+- His most recent appearance was out of the bullpen on Friday when the right-hander threw 2/3 innings against the New York Yankees while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.